Talking to young people about death or illness

 - Bridge to Terabitha by Katherine Paterson (10+ years)

-- Vicky Angel by Jacqueline Wilson (10+ years) About a girl moving on after her friend's death - sad, heartwarming and funny.
+- Vicky Angel by Jacqueline Wilson (10+ years) is about a girl moving on after her friend’s death – sad, heartwarming and funny.